Magisk-Modules-Repo/G-VisualMod/README.md

 - If you stuck on bootloop:
   - Go to your recovery,
-  - Clear Cache and Dalvic
+  - Clear Cache and Dalvik
   - Go to file manager,
   - Go to /data/resource-cache,
   - Delete overlay.list;